Best AI Memory App for Family Stories: 7 Tested (2026)

 What makes Memory Murals different is that it's built around the whole archive, not a single deliverable.
 Voice memos are auto-transcribed and titled.
 Memories are tied to family members, places, and time periods.
 Semantic search works across the entire life — search "a hard year" and the layoff story surfaces even though those words never appear in it.
 The Legacy prompts handle the blank-page problem the same way Tell Mel and HereAfter do — but everything captured stays in one searchable, growing archive instead of being trapped in a chapter or an interactive replay.

-- There's no AI voice that re-creates your loved one's speech — we believe that's a different product category and we've intentionally stayed out of it
+We don't re-create your loved one's speech.
+That's a different product category and we've intentionally stayed out of it — the goal here is preservation, not simulation.

 Best for: Families building an ongoing archive that grows over years and gets used, searched, and added to repeatedly.
 Skip if: You want a one-time book project and you're done.